Congratulations, Class of 2019!

 Federal regulations state that students who have borrowed federal student loans (Stafford, PLUS, Perkins) are required to participate in a Student Loan Exit Interview.
 You must complete your Student Loan Exit Counseling before you can receive your final official transcript and diploma.
 You can also attend an on-campus exit counseling group session at the end of the semester.
 If you have questions, please contact Central Financial Aid at 757.352.4125 or firstname.lastname@example.org

 6. Order regalia.

-Graduates must wear the standard regalia from Oak Hall.
-The Oak Hall website is no longer open for regalia orders.
-For approved graduates who did not order online, extra regalia will be available for purchase during the pick-up dates and times listed on step 8.
+Graduates must wear the standard regalia from Oak Hall, regent.shopoakhalli.com.
+All orders must be placed by April 1 for on-campus delivery; April 26 for home delivery.
+For approved graduates who did not order online, a limited amount of extra regalia will be available for purchase during the pick-up dates and times listed in step 8.
 We will not “reserve” regalia for those who did not order from the Oak Hall website.
 Graduates may not alter or decorate their regalia, including caps.
 During the Commencement Ceremony, dual/joint degree students should wear only the hood of the degree with which they are sitting.

 You may also order announcements, rings, diploma frames and other graduation related items online from Herff Jones.
 (Please use the Mozilla Firefox browser to order from Herff Jones.)

 7. RSVP for participation in Commencement and Commissioning.

 The Registrar’s Office will accept RSVPs for Commencement 2019 via Genisys from Tuesday, February 12 at 4 p.m. through Monday, April 15.
 To RSVP for Commencement.
 To RSVP for Commencement:

 Alumni who graduated prior to Fall 2018 and who have been approved to participate in Commencement 2019, or students who no longer have access to Genisys, must complete the RSVP Form and, if applicable, the Special Accommodations Form